doaabakhiet/BloodBank/README.md

--full laravel application with api and web application -admin dashboard with cruds using rules and permissions -mutliauth users
+-full laravel application with api and web application<br>
--notifications and sending emails
+-admin dashboard with cruds using rules and permissions<br>
--
+-mutliauth users<br>
--
+-notifications and sending emails<br>